google/arolla/arolla/array/README.md

 If an id present in `IdFilter`, then the corresponding value is stored in the underlying `DenseArray` (and still can be missing if `dense_data_` has a bitmap).
-If an id doesn't present in `IdFilter`, then the value is `missing_id_value_`.
+If an id isn't present in `IdFilter`, then the value is `missing_id_value_`.
 Size of the `DenseArray` must be equal to the number of present ids in `IdFilter`.